Equity, Diversity and Inclusion

 Read our latest articles

 At Nexus Fostering, we believe that real stories have the power to inspire, educate, and connect us.
 Through our Insights & Foster Carer Stories, we share the experiences of our incredible foster carers, children, and team members, highlighting the importance of equality, diversity, and inclusion in fostering.
+Click the 'learn more' button to read these stories.

 Culture & Heritage